tpoisot/bipy/README.md

 **modularity detection** : LP-BRIM algorithm with asynchronous random propagation, uses Barber's modularity, including parallel version of it using *p_findModules*
 **visualization of networks** : *plotMatrix* and *plotModules*, with the possibility to color links according to their strength
 **ability to read data from the web** : *readRemoteWeb* with the URL of a textfile
-**integration with a database** : still heacily experimental, but allows to request webs and informations from a central database
+**integration with a database** : still heavily experimental, but allows to request webs and informations from a central database
 **integration of bibliographical informations** : can associate a dataset with a DOI, PMID, or JSTOR stable identifier, and get a link or the full references of the paper
 **a feature-rich class** : defines the *bipartite* class to automate most of the calculations and gain time when using null models